 Investment in Other Investment Companies Risk.
 As with other investments, investments in other investment companies, including ETFs, are subject to market and manager risk.
+Through its positions in other investment companies, the Fund will be subject to the risks associated with such vehicles' investments, including the possibility that the value of the securities or instruments held by the investment company could decrease (or increase).
 In addition, if the Fund acquires shares of investment companies, investors bear both their proportionate share of expenses in the Fund (including management and advisory fees) and, indirectly, the expenses of the investment companies.